Skip to main content

 SCIM does not automatically adopt users that already exist in Files.com, including local users or users that are not linked to the corresponding SSO provider.
 SCIM PATCH and PUT requests apply only to users that Files.com already manages through that SSO configuration.

-If a user already exists in Files.com and you want SCIM to manage that user, you must first associate the user with the appropriate SSO provider in the user’s authentication method.
+If a user already exists in Files.com and you want SCIM to manage that user, first associate the user with the appropriate SSO provider in the user's authentication method.
 After you complete the association, SCIM manages updates and deactivation for that user.

 SCIM manages groups only when they are provisioned through the SCIM integration.
 Files.com does not automatically adopt existing groups that were created locally unless they are explicitly provisioned through SCIM.

-Requiring explicit association of existing users before SCIM management is intentional and aligns with a conservative security model followed by many SCIM supporting vendors.
+Requiring explicit association of existing users before SCIM management is intentional and aligns with a conservative security model followed by many SCIM-supporting vendors.
 Files.com is open to adding SCIM user adoption functionality in the future.
 Reach out to our support team if this capability is important for your use case.

 Setting Up SCIM Provisioning

-To integrate your IdP with Files.com SCIM provisioning, use the below fields within your IdP SCIM configuration:
+To integrate your IdP with Files.com SCIM provisioning, use the fields below within your IdP SCIM configuration:

 FieldValue